Araújo: History

-According to Alexandre Herculano, in the year 1139, Fernando Annes - who was known by the title Princeps Limiae for being governor in the south of Galicia - would defend the lands of Galicia against the attacks of Afonso Henriques.
+According to Alexandre Herculano, in the year 1139, Fernando Annes - who was known by the title Princeps Limiae, roughly translated as "principal of the Lima area", for being governor in the south of Galicia - would defend the lands of Galicia against the attacks of Afonso Henriques.
 That fits perfectly with what the chroniclers say, because Iohannes Tirante would fight in this battle, in which he, his father, relatives and friends would defeat Afonso Henriques.

-After some time in Galicia, Iohannes Tirante married a woman named Mayor Garces de Asa, daughter of Count Don Garcia de Asa.
+After some time in Galicia, Iohannes Tirante married Mayor Garces de Asa, daughter of Count Don Garcia de Asa.
 Asa's family was at that time one of the most powerful in the kingdom, descendants of one of the Infantes of the kingdom of León, which helps to explain the origins of the Araújo family in Asa's house, as some genealogists maintain.
 From the marriage with Dona Mayor Garces de Asa, Iohannes Tirante had at least one son, named Xoán Annes, who was Captain of Arms in the reign of Afonso VII.
 This Xoán Annes would also be the ancestor of Rodrigo Anes, lord of the castle of Araújo.

-Later, in 1492, the Kingdom of Galicia along with other Kingdoms in the Iberian peninsula were united to become the Kingdom of Spain.
-Throughout Spain's colonial period between the 16th and 19th century a number of Galician Spaniards bearing the surname Araújo in the service of the King of Spain moved to colonize the territories of the Spanish Empire in North America and South America.
+Later, in 1492, the Kingdom of Galicia along with other Kingdoms in the Iberian Peninsula were united to become the Kingdom of Spain.
+Throughout Spain's colonial period between the 16th and 19th century, a number of Galician Spaniards bearing the surname Araújo in the service of the King of Spain moved to colonize the territories of the Spanish Empire in North America and South America.

-Throughout Portugal's colonial period a number of Portuguese bearing the Araújo surname moved to settle Portugal's overseas empire.

-A lot of things have been named after the Araujo surname, such as lands; neighborhoods, streets, valleys, buildings, businesses, a plant, etc.
+Throughout Portugal's colonial history, a number of people bearing the Araújo surname have migrated to settle Portugal's overseas empire.
+Many things have since been named after the Araujo surname, such as lands, neighborhoods, streets, valleys, buildings, businesses, wineries, and Araujia sericifera plant.

 Tributes

-The bishop of Malaca, D. João Ribeiro Gaio, dedicated this quintilla to the Araújos:
+The bishop of Malacca, D. João Ribeiro Gaio, dedicated this quintilla to the Araújos: